rjsears/Pool_Fill_Control/README.md

 - Removed eTape for water level, replaed it with dual level float and rewrote sketch as well as updated code that reads the actual pool level for starting and stopping water.
 - Added several functions for internal testing, noted as such in code.
 - Consolidated get_pump_rpm(), get_pump_gpm(), get_pump_watts() into a single function get_pump_data(key) where key is rpm, gpm or watts.
 Works only when pumpControl software is active, otherwise we zero out rpm and gpm and derive watts from separate (Greeneye) electrical moniting system.
+- Added web interface ability to force a system reset if necessary.
 - Starting the process of looking at every single *global* variable to see if I can rewrite my code to eliminate as many of them as possible.
 <hr>